elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 ---

-### Are object properties in order?
-In other words, do we get all attributes in the same order they get introduced if we loop over an object?
-Can we put our faith in this?
+### When we loop over an object in JavaScript, are its properties guaranteed to be in the order they were introduced, or is it unreliable?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The short answer is that they get ordered in a particular way, integer properties get sorted, and others appear in creation order.
-This behavior is not a reliable approach, and we are seeking a specific numbered order.
+  <div><strong>Interview Response:</strong> As of ES2015, the order of property enumeration in JavaScript is predictable for non-symbol keys: firstly, integer-like keys in numeric order; then, string keys in creation order.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />